CSCfi/csc-user-guide/docs/support/tutorials/mahti_quick.md

 ## Compilers and MPI

-Currently, Mahti has GNU compiler suite (versions 9.3.0 and 7.4.0), as well as AMD and Intel compiler suites.
+Currently, Mahti has GNU compiler suites (versions 9.3.0 and 7.4.0), as well as AMD and Intel compiler suites.
 All compiler suites can be used with the `mpicc` (C), `mpicxx` (C++), or `mpif90` (Fortran) wrappers.
-We recommend to start with GNU compiler suite, but for some applications the other suites may provide better performance.
+We recommend to start with the GNU compiler suite, but for some applications the other suites may provide better performance.

-In Mahti, many applications benefit from hybrid MPI/OpenMP parallelization, so it is recommended to build a hybrid version if it is supported by application.
+In Mahti, many applications benefit from hybrid MPI/OpenMP parallelization, so it is recommended to build a hybrid version if it is supported by your application.

 More information about compilers [here](../../computing/compiling-mahti.md).